jpalardy/jpalardy.github.io/_posts/2022-08-09-serious-talk-environment-variables.markdown

 > use parseInt!

 Indeed.
 But my greater point is that you are now "parsing" (it's in the name) a string.
-There are many way that can go wrong:
+There are many ways that can go wrong:

 - not a number! e.g. `"MUFFIN", "eleven", "🐴", "INFINITY!"` ...
 - not an integer! e.g. `3.3, 0.125, ½` ...